 After dmaudit has been initially configured, most sites use dmaudit in batch mode on a periodic basis, perhaps once a week.
-The easiest way to do this is through the use of a cron script.
+The easiest way to do this is through the use of the run_audit.sh script.
+For more information, see the DMF Administrator's Guide for SGI InfiniteStorage.

 Sites may also want to use dmaudit after a known failure such as a major system crash.
 Instructions on how to generate a report both interactively and through a cron script are provided in Chapter 6, "Detecting Discrepancies" on page 27.